EU AI Act HR Compliance Matrix & Checklist - Interactive Tool

 |---|---|---|

 | 3.
-Transparency | Candidate Disclosure | Update your careers site.
-You must inform people if an AI is evaluating them.
-Under Article 86, they have a legal right to an explanation of the AI's role in their rejection or score. |
+Transparency | Candidate Rights Notice | Inform candidates if AI is evaluating them.
+Article 86 gives affected persons a legal right to a clear and meaningful explanation of the AI system's role in any decision that produces legal effects or significantly impacts their health, safety, or fundamental rights. |

 | 5.
-Human Force | Human-in-the-Loop | Systems must not "Auto-Reject" without human sign-off.
-A human must have the authority to override or ignore the AI's recommendation to prevent automation bias. |
+Oversight | Human-in-the-Loop (HITL) | Per Article 14, high-risk HR systems must not "Auto-Reject."
+A human must have the final say and the clear authority to override the AI's recommendation without fear of reprisal. |

 | 7.
-Incident Plan | Response Protocol | If the AI shows systemic bias, you must suspend use immediately and report the incident to the relevant national authority within 15 days. |
+Incidents | 15-Day Reporting | If a system malfunctions or shows systemic bias, you must report the serious incident to your national authority within 15 days of discovery, as per Article 73. |

 |